gucci-on-fleek/lockdown-browser/Readme.md

 2. Download the _Respondus Lockdown Browser_ and place it in `runtime_directory\`.
 3. Double-click `Sandbox.wsb` (it’s in `runtime_directory\`)

  (_Alternative_) If you want to pass your microphone and camera to the _Lockdown Browser_, run `Sandbox-with-Microphone-Camera.wsb` instead.
 4. Go to your test and open it.
 The _Lockdown Browser_ will launch, and you can then use it to complete your test.

 ## Common Issues

 ### The _Browser_ updates itself, then it stops working

 This tool does not support having the _Lockdown Browser_ update itself.
-Instead, whenever an update is available for the browser, you should download a fresh installer from wherever you originally downloaded it.
+Instead, whenever an update is available for the Browser, you should download a fresh installer from wherever you originally downloaded it.
 The URL should be similar in format to:

 ```text
 https://download.respondus.com/lockdown/download7.php?id=XXXXXXXXX